Copyright 2010, 2013-2024 by Richard J. Ballard -- All Rights Reserved.

 I can visualize a person reading my unfathomable culture topic list, wrinkling their nose and thinking Discussing some of these topics is not politically correct!
 My goal is not to offend; instead my goal is to understand.
 IMO understanding is good.

 An incomplete list of books and films about Saint Louis Missouri, enhanced by Richard's photographs and videos.
-Richard's MySpace webpage links additional photographs and videos depicting Saint Louis city, the Saint Louis Zoo, Tower Grove Park and the Missouri Botanical Garden.

 Saint Louis Missouri has a river city jazz rich musical heritage, and four local University music departments each feature a jazz program.
 Saint Louis also hosts a number of music clubs and several recording studios, making Saint Louis a rewarding environment for aspiring musicians perfecting their craft.